 Co-creating urban trails

-Urban trails are signed routes (and often mapped on apps) within an urban area with an additional layer of interest or playfulness, including monuments to pass, QR codes to scan and themed information boards to read.
+Often mapped on apps, urban trails are signed routes within an urban area that offer an additional layer of interest or playfulness, including monuments to pass, QR codes to scan and themed information boards to read.

-Behavioural-change organisation Magpie are also involved in the pilot, primarily supporting co-design in a complex landscape of a multitude of languages, ages and needs of the local communities.
-All recommendations for active travel infrastructure improvements, urban trails, group activities and social prescribing need to be mindful of the diverse communities within the study area – over 70 languages are spoken locally.
+Behavioural-change organisation, Magpie, are also involved in the pilot, primarily supporting co-design in a complex landscape of a multitude of languages, ages and needs of the local communities.
+All recommendations for active travel infrastructure improvements, urban trails, group activities and social prescribing need to be mindful of the diverse communities within the study area – with over 70 languages being spoken locally.

 Shaping an active community